Sedation Dentistry – Rock Hill, SC

 Relieve Dental Anxiety at Every Visit

-At Coombs & Ross Family Dentistry, our team makes every effort to help the people we see feel at ease and right at home.
+At Coombs, Ross & Sourlis Family Dentistry, our team makes every effort to help the people we see feel at ease and right at home.
 However, we also understand that dental phobia is a powerful thing that can’t always be easily overcome by our friendly approach.
 If you experience a lot of anxiety and fear before your impending appointment, ask us about the possibility of undergoing sedation.
-Dr. Coombs and Dr. Ross offer multiple techniques that are designed to calm nerves and create a more soothing atmosphere for your treatment to proceed smoothly.
+Drs.
+Coombs, Ross, and Sourlis offer multiple techniques that are designed to calm nerves and create a more soothing atmosphere for your treatment to proceed smoothly.
 Contact us today to get started learning more about your options for sedation dentistry in Rock Hill, SC.

 Oral Conscious Sedation Dentistry

 Unlike nitrous oxide that is considered a milder form of sedation, oral conscious sedation in Rock Hill is designed for patients who suffer from moderate dental anxiety.
 This method is safe to use and highly effective at calming nerves and keeping patients at ease throughout a dental procedure.
 When choosing oral conscious sedation, individuals can expect to have someone escort them to and from their appointment as a safety measure.